property manager

 Identifying these gaps will allow the company to implement stronger security measures.

-Potential Challenges in Process Audits
+Potential Challenges of Process Audits

 It’s important to know that IT process audits can also bring about some challenges: